From ambulatory surgery centers to the rise of in-home care, the shift in care settings proves healthcare is in a disruptive period.

-We just returned from the MGMA Financial Conference in Nashville and one of the hot topics was the shift in care settings.
+One of the hot topics at the 2020 MGMA Financial Conference was the shift in care settings.
 From the explosive growth of ambulatory surgery centers to the rise of in-home care, it’s clear we are in a period of extreme disruption in the healthcare industry.
-One of the biggest questions providers seemed to have at the conference was how they and their practices were going to be affected.
-We sponsored an educational session and were proud to have Thomas Campanella provide his experienced insights to the folks attending the conference.
+One of the biggest questions providers seemed to have was how they, and their practices, were going to be affected.
+We sponsored an educational session and were proud to have Thomas Campanella provide his experienced insights to the conference attendees.

 Tom started the Q&A discussion defining disruption in healthcare as external factors that impact the status quo.
 He emphasized that we, as a society, cannot continue down this path of escalating healthcare costs.
 Here are a few questions and topics of discussion from his presentation:

 Is there a particular stakeholder who is especially vulnerable to this disruption?

 Hospitals are especially vulnerable because they’ve historically played a major role in the status quo “sick system” of healthcare.
 Their vulnerability increases because of their high fixed costs (e.g., infrastructure, technology, personal) and with the decrease in inpatient admissions and the growth in outpatient and care in the home setting, they become especially vulnerable to local, regional and national competitors, especially in this new age of transparency.